 Non-ECE Courses especially recommended by Prof. Haken:

-MUS 407: Electronic Music Techniques I (Prof. Scott Wyatt).
+MUS 407: Electronic Music Techniques I (Prof. Eli Fieldsteel).
 This is a chance to work in the Electronic Music Studios with music majors.
-Prof. Wyatt welcomes engineers into MUS 407, but since you probably lack prerequisites, please ask him for Consent of Instructor when registering.
+Prof. Fieldsteel welcomes engineers into MUS 407, but since you probably lack prerequisites, please ask him for Consent of Instructor when registering.

 PHY 406: Acoustical Physics of Music (Prof. Steven Errede).
 If you lack the physics prerequisites, please ask Prof. Errede for Consent of Instructor when registering.
 Prof Errede also teaches a freshman-only class, PHY 193.

 MUS 507: Design Patterns for Sound and Music (special guest instructor Dr. Carla Scaletti in certain semesters) Learn directly from the creator of the Kyma sound design environment!
 This is intended for Music graduate students but others may take this course with special permission.
 If you liked ECE402 and would like to delve deeper into Kyma and its many uses, please contact Prof Steve Taylor, firstname.lastname@example.org.